sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_torch_export_101.rst

  .. code-block:: none

-    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/export/unflatten.py:845: UserWarning: Attempted to insert a get_attr Node with no underlying reference in the owning GraphModule!
-Call GraphModule.add_submodule to add the necessary submodule, GraphModule.add_parameter to add the necessary Parameter, or nn.Module.register_buffer to add the necessary buffer spec_node = gm.graph.get_attr(name)  # type: ignore[union-attr, operator] /home/xadupre/vv/this/lib/python3.10/site-packages/torch/export/unflatten.py:839: UserWarning: Attempted to insert a get_attr Node with no underlying reference in the owning GraphModule!
-Call GraphModule.add_submodule to add the necessary submodule, GraphModule.add_parameter to add the necessary Parameter, or nn.Module.register_buffer to add the necessary buffer spec_node = gm.graph.get_attr(name)  # type: ignore[union-attr, operator] /home/xadupre/vv/this/lib/python3.10/site-packages/torch/fx/graph.py:1800: UserWarning: Node _spec_0 target _spec_0 _spec_0 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target warnings.warn(
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/export/unflatten.py:833: UserWarning: Attempted to insert a get_attr Node with no underlying reference in the owning GraphModule!
+Call GraphModule.add_submodule to add the necessary submodule, GraphModule.add_parameter to add the necessary Parameter, or nn.Module.register_buffer to add the necessary buffer spec_node = gm.graph.get_attr(name)
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/export/unflatten.py:825: UserWarning: Attempted to insert a get_attr Node with no underlying reference in the owning GraphModule!
+Call GraphModule.add_submodule to add the necessary submodule, GraphModule.add_parameter to add the necessary Parameter, or nn.Module.register_buffer to add the necessary buffer spec_node = gm.graph.get_attr(name)
-    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/fx/graph.py:1800: UserWarning: Node _spec_1 target _spec_1 _spec_1 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/fx/graph.py:1801: UserWarning: Node _spec_0 target _spec_0 _spec_0 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target
       warnings.warn(
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/fx/graph.py:1801: UserWarning: Node _spec_1 target _spec_1 _spec_1 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target
+      warnings.warn(
-    /home/xadupre/vv/this/lib/python3.10/site-packages/torch/fx/graph.py:1800: UserWarning: Node _spec_2 target _spec_2 _spec_2 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target
+    /home/xadupre/vv/this312/lib/python3.12/site-packages/torch/fx/graph.py:1801: UserWarning: Node _spec_2 target _spec_2 _spec_2 of  does not reference an nn.Module, nn.Parameter, or buffer, which is what 'get_attr' Nodes typically target
       warnings.warn(
     -- preserved?
     graph():